tesujimath/real_parent/README.md

 ## Rationale

 The standard library method `Path::parent` is not safe in the presence of symlinks.
 For background information and a comprehensive analysis see the Plan 9 paper [Getting Dot-Dot Right](https://9p.io/sys/doc/lexnames.html).
+See also [Path canonicalization is unergonomic](https://tesujimath.org/path-canonicalization-is-unergonomic/).

 So far the Rust community has leaned extensively on `Path::canonicalize` to mitigate this.
 While this approach avoids path breakage, it has the unpleasant result of making all paths absolute, and resolving symlinks into their underlying physical paths.